codeonlyjs/website/content/guide/templateTransitions.md

 Instructs the transition to start.

-Once `start` has been called
-the transition must call the `onWillEnter` and `onDidLeave` supplied callbacks - either at some point in the future when the transition has finished naturally, or in response to the `finish` method being called.
+Once `start` has been called the `onWillEnter` and `onDidLeave` supplied callbacks must be called - either at some point in the future as the transition runs, or in response to the `finish` method being called.

 Further, `onWillEnter` and `onDidLeave` must be called exactly once each.